Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 - machine data types
 - boolean type
 - numeric types
 - composite types (e.g. array, record, union, set, an object).
 They are derived from more than one primitive type.
 This can be done in a number of ways.
 The ways they are combined are called data structures.
-Can also have linked list, but is argued to be more of a data structure rather than a type, although some people think its a type.
+We could also include linked list, but it is argued to be more of a data structure rather than a type, although some people think its a type.
 - enumerations
 - string and text types
 - pointers and references

-An attribute of data which tells the compiler or interpreter how the programmer intends to use the data.

-# What is an abstract data type?
+## What is an abstract data type?
-An abstract data type is a data type whose representation is hiddle from the client.
+An abstract data type is a data type whose representation is hidden from the client.
 We use an API to specify behaviour.
 Exampels of ADTs: Integer, Date, Stack, Queue, Bag, Tree, Graph, List, Hash, Smart Pointer

 Any type that does not specify an implementation is an abstract data type.
-For instance, a stack (which is an abstract type) can be implemented as an array (a contiguous block of memory containing multiple values), or as a linked list (a set of non-contiguous memory blocks linked by pointers).
+For instance, a stack (which is an abstract type) can be implemented as an array or as a linked list.

 Abstract types can be handled by code that does not know or "care" what underlying types are contained in them.
-Programming that is agnostic about concrete data types is called generic programming.
-Arrays and records can also contain underlying types, but are considered concrete because they specify how their contents or elements are laid out in memory.
+Arrays and records can also contain underlying types, but they are considered concrete because they specify how their contents or elements are laid out in memory.

-There are a mathematical model for data types, where a data type is defined by its behaviour from the point of view of a user of the data (API).
 This contrasts with data structures, which are concrete reprensentations of data, and are the point of view of an implementer, not a user.
-Examples are: Map, List, Set, Queue, Graph, Stack.

-# What is a data structure?
+## What is a data structure?
 A data organisation, management, and storage format that enables efficient access and modification.
-Is a collection of data vlaues, the relationships among them, and the functions or operations that can be applied to the data.
+Is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 Array, record, union, tagged union, object, graphs, binary trees.

 # Arrays
 - To access an element: array_addr + elem_size x (i - first_index).
 This is why elements have to be homogenous, so the size can be calculated correctly.
 - To access elements in multidimensional arrays (not jagged), we use the same algo.
 If we want to find element (3, 4) with row size 6 (with elem size 1): `array_adr + (3 - 1) x 6 + (4 - 1)`.
 - arrays can be organised in memory either by row major, where each row is contiguous, or column-major, where each column is contiguous.

 |           | Add  | Remove |
 |-----------|------|--------|
 | Beginning | O(n) | O(n)   |
 | End       | O(1) | O(1)   |
 | Middle    | O(n) | O(n)   |

-- Important to remember that access is constant time.
+access is O(1).

 ## Dynamic arrays
-Static arrays have size declared at compile time.
+**Static arrays** have size declared at compile time.
-Dynamically-allocated arrays have their size and memory allocated at runtime, from dynamic memory, but once declared they don't change.
+**Dynamically-allocated arrays** have their size and memory allocated at runtime, from dynamic memory, but once declared they don't change.
-Dynamic arrays don't have a constant size, they can grow.
+**Dynamic arrays** don't have a constant size, they can grow.
 Like array list.

 2D arrays have their rows all of the same length.
 Some languages have this built in, such as C#.
-Jagged arrays, rows can have different lengths, require a bit more work to declare
+Jagged arrays can have rows of different lengths.
 - Arrays are contiguous in memory, even 2d arrays, which have the rows after each other.
-- Java doesn't support true multi-dimensional arrays, even when you declare like so: `int[][] array3 = new int[32][32];` it is a jagged array in java.
-What's the difference between this and a multidimensional array?
+- Java doesn't support true multi-dimensional arrays, even when you declare like so: `int[][] array3 = new int[32][32];` it is a jagged array.

-## Arrays
-AN array is a sequence of variables of the same type arranged contiguously in a block of memory.
-Array lookup is O(1) as long as you know the index of the element you want.
-The price for this improved look up is significately decreaased efficiency for insertion and deletion of data in the middle of the array.
-Because an array is essentially a bloc kof contiguous memory, it's not possible to create or eliminate storage between any two elements as it is wit ha linked list.
-Ins4tead you must physically move data within the array to make room for an insertion or close the gap left by a deletion, this is an O(n) operation.

-They are not dynamic.

-They are best used when you know how many elements you need to store before the program executes.

-In C and C++, array names point to the first element of an array.
-The compiler tracks only the location of arrays, not their size.
-This means you can write to the 20th element in an array of size 10.
-This will usually overwrite some other data structure.

-In java, an array is an object in and of itself, seperate from the data type it holds.
-A reference to an array is therefore not interchangeable with a reference to an element of the array.

-In C#, there are some differences.
-In Java the concept of multi-dimensional arrays, an array of array objects, such as int[2][3], is called a jagged array in C#, and multidimensional arrays specified using comma-seperated arguments, such as int[2,3].

-In javascript arrays are dynamic and resize themmselves automatically.

 # Strings
 There are different encodings of strings, e.g. UTF-16 which represents code points as 16-bit chars, and uses two 16-bit chars to represent the remainder.
 This is used to encode strings in Java and C#.
 UTF-8 which uses one to four 8-bit chars to encode all unicode code points and has the advatange that all ASCII code are represented by a single byte.
 So ASCII encoded text is a subset of UTF-8 encoded text.
-Variable length encodings make string manupulation considerably more complicated.
+Variable length encodings make string manipulation considerably more complicated.
 There may be fewer characters in a string than the number of chars required to store it.

 Most languages store strings interally as arrays.

 In C, a string is contained in a char array.
-As C doesn't keep track of the size of arrays, it uses the null cahracter '\0'.
+As C doesn't keep track of the size of arrays, it uses the null character `\0`.
 The character array must have room for the terminator: A 10-character string requires an 11-character array.
 This makes finding the length of a string O(n).

 C++ strings are not null-terminated, so they can store null bytes, unlike C strings.
 Multiple copies of the same string share the same underlying buffer whenever possible, but because a string is mutable, new buffers are creatred as necessary.

 In Java, String interally holds a string using a char array.
 Java's char type has a size of two bytes.
 The compiler implicitly uses StringBuffer instances when two String instances are concatenated using the + operator, which is convenient buit can lead to inefficient code if you're not careful.
 Same for C#

 ## Problems
+.
 ### First the First Nonrepeated Character
 **Problem:**  Write an efficient function to find the first nonrepeated character in a string.
 For instance, the first nonrepeated character in `total` is `o` and the first nonrepeated character in `teeter` is `r`.
 Discuss the efficiency of your algorithm.